alphagov/govuk-content-api-docs/source/index.html.md

 # About the GOV.UK Content API

 The GOV.UK Content API makes it easy to access the data used to render content on [https://www.gov.uk](https://www.gov.uk).
-For any page on GOV.UK you can lookup the [path](#quick-start) to the content to access the data and metadata of the page.
+For any page hosted on www.gov.uk you can lookup the [path](#quick-start) to the content to access the data and metadata of the page.

 This API is useful for applications that incorporate content from GOV.UK and for keeping that content up to date.
 This provides a more accessible and predictable interface than what can be achieved through scraping HTML pages.

-This API provides access to content that is currently hosted on GOV.UK.
+This API provides access to content that is currently hosted on www.gov.uk.
 If you wish to access historic content this can currently be done through the [National Archives][].
 Historic data may be made available through future developments to this API.